openbmc/docs/host-management.md

 More information about Host State Management can be found here:
 <https://github.com/openbmc/phosphor-dbus-interfaces/tree/master/yaml/xyz/openbmc_project/State>

-## Host Clear GARD
+## Host Clear GUARD

-On OpenPOWER systems, the host maintains a record of bad or non-working components on the GARD partition.
+On OpenPOWER systems, the host maintains a record of bad or non-working components on the GUARD partition.
 This record is referenced by the host on subsequent boots to determine which parts should be ignored.

 The BMC implements a function that simply clears this partition.
 This function